canonical/mir/doc/sphinx/how-to/how-to-handle-keyboard-input.md

-# How to Handle User Input
+# How to Handle Keyboard Input

-**Note**: This builds on top of [Write Your First Wayland Compositor](../write-your-first-wayland-compositor.md)
+This how-to guide will show you the basics of handling keyboard input in Mir based compositors.

-What if you accidentally close the only open terminal?
-Or you want to log out?
+Handling keyboard input allows for great flexibility in your compositor.
+For example, it's widely known that ALT + F4 closes the currently open application.
-Keyboard shortcuts are a good option that give you great flexibility without much coding effort.
-Let's see how they're implemented in Mir.
+Some window managers take this a step further by allowing all navigation between windows to be done via the keyboard.

 We'll implement a couple of shortcuts:
 - CTRL + ALT + T / CTRL + ALT + SHIFT + T: To launch a terminal emulator